-Combining the numerator and denominator yields the overall theoretical border effect, which is given by:
+Combining the numerator and denominator yields the overall theoretical border effect:

-$$(1+b)^n (22)$$
+$$(1+b)^n \tag{21}$$

 This expression is quite intuitive.
-Note that the border effect is independent of the intermediate input share θ_1 .
+Note that the border effect is independent of the intermediate input share $\theta_1$ .
 The presence of intermediates is necessary, but not sufficient, for magnification.

-2.4.2 Border Effect in the Multi-Stage Model
+2.6.2 Border Effect in the Multi-Stage Model

-With the multi-stage model, deriving analytical expressions for the theoretical border effect is considerably more difficult.
-To provide insight into the model, I work with a special case that has the virtue of yielding an analytical expression for the border effect.
+To provide insight into the multi-stage model, I work with a special case that yields an analytical expression for the border effect.
 I assume that the first stage of production is produced in the country that ultimately consumes the second stage good; the second stage production location is determined by the model.
 Thus, if a U.S. consumer seeks to purchase an automobile, the parts and components are assumed to be produced in the United States, while final assembly can occur either in the United States or Canada.
 This assumption ensures that there is international vertical specialization with only one Frechét distribution of productivities compared across regions and countries for each good, which means much of the analysis from the previous sub-section can be applied here.

-For goods consumed by the home country, the two possible production methods at the country level are denoted by HH and HF, where HF means that the first stage of production occurs in the H-ome country and the second stage of production occurs in the F-oreign country.
-Note that production method HF involves international vertical specialization: the foreign country imports inputs and exports its resulting output.
-Similarly, for goods consumed by the foreign country, the two possible production methods are denoted by FF and FH, where international vertical specialization occurs with FH.
+For goods consumed by the home country, the two possible production methods at the country level are denoted by HH and HF, where HF means that the first stage of production occurs in the Home country and the second stage of production occurs in the Foreign country.
+Production method HF involves international vertical specialization: the foreign country imports inputs and exports its resulting output.
+Similarly, for goods consumed by the foreign country, the two possible production methods are denoted by FF and FH, with the latter involving international vertical specialization.
 I continue to assume that there are four identically sized regions; moreover, each region's productivities for both stages of production are drawn from the same distribution.
-16

 If the goods are arranged in descending order of the ratio of home to foreign productivity of stage 2 production, then the analysis in the previous sub-section applies.
-In particular, \underline{z}^h denotes the cutoff that separates home and foreign production of stage 2 goods for the home market.
+In particular, $\underline{z}^h$ denotes the cutoff that separates home and foreign production of stage 2 goods for the home market.
+International imports for the home country are now given by intra-national imports are given by $\frac{(1+\theta_2)z^hwL}{2(1-\theta_1\theta_2)}$ .
+In the appendix, I show that the solution for $\underline{z}^h$ is given by: